optidatacloud/vue-advanced-chat/README.md

 - When set to `null` VAC will emit the event `request-permission-to-send-external-files` each time a external file is sent;

 **(34)** `show-archived-rooms` indicates whether the room list should display archived rooms only or not.

+**(35)** `max-message-rows` indicates the maximum number of rows a message can have before being truncated.
+When the message has more rows, the content is truncated and a "Read more" button is shown.
+If set to `0` messages will never be truncated.

 ## Props data structure